 The can lifter

 The jars inside the water bath reach an extremely high temperature, and the last thing you want to do is touch them with your bare hands.
-Therefore, you will need a can lifter to remove the jars from the water bath.
+Therefore, you will need a No products found. to remove the jars from the water bath.